MrMan314/minecraft-edu-preview-latest-bin/README.md

 # minecraft-education-preview-latest

 Minecraft Education Edition Preview as an AUR package.
-For non-arch users, run `download` or `download_pkg`(has the singular asset concatenated at the end) to install.
+For non-arch users, run `download` to install.
 Patched to avoid login issues on WINE.

 ## Prerequisites: